 The US government has steadily improved its technologies for catching and prosecuting criminals who use Tor for illegal purposes.
 As mentioned above, Tor is vulnerable to timing attacks and other types of advanced compromises that require government-like resources.
 For that reason, a government with sufficient resources can deanonymize some Tor requests if they control the right internet service providers (which is almost always true of the American government).

 While using Tor itself is perfectly legal, there is plenty of illegal activity involving Tor, so be sure to watch out when visiting hidden services so that you don’t accidentally end up on a sketchy .onion site.
+If you decide to access the Dark or the Deep web, do it in a safe way.

 Tor vs. VPN services: what’s the difference?